+The Historic Properties Management Plan, an appendix to Exhibit E, contains privileged information, and Exhibit F contains Critical Energy Infrastructure Information (CEII); these items are filed in their entirety with the FERC but will not be made available to the public.
 The foregoing Initial Statement and attached Exhibits are hereby made a part of this Application for New License for Major Project - Existing Dam.

-IN WITNESS WHEREOF, Applicant has caused its name to be hereunto signed by William C. Dobbins, its General Manager, and attested to by Ronald E. Skagen, its Secretary, all thereunto duly authorized this \\\\\ day of \\\\\\, 2010.
+· • licant has caused its name to be hereunto signed by William C. nd attested to by Ronald E. Skagen, its Secretary, all thereunto

+duly authorized this day of · · · · · · · · · · · · · · · · · · ·

+Ву:

+Attact

+Attest:

+By: